EDCD/EDMarketConnector/README.md

 ### Doesn't auto-update or track Systems visited
 This app uses Elite: Dangerous' “journal” files to track the systems and stations that you visit.
 If you're running this app on a different machine from the Elite: Dangerous game, or if you find that this app isn't automatically tracking the systems that you visit and/or isn't automatically “updating” on docking (if you have that option selected), then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's journal files.

+### Credentials settings are greyed out
+You can't edit your Username/Password or EDSM Commander Name/API Key if:
+- Elite: Dangerous is at the Main Menu or in Beta.
+You will be able to edit these values once you've entered the (non-Beta) game.
+- Your “E:D journal file location” setting is incorrect.
+See [above](#doesnt-auto-update-or-track-systems-visited).

 ### Error: Wrong Cmdr
 The Frontier server that supplies data to this app is supplying data for a different Cmdr than the one that you're currently playing.
 Either: